 Now I’ve got a problem!
 And I guess some of you will have the same one.
 The board is misaligned with the base.
 This is not a serious problem and I kinda expected it.
 To solve this, I sand the upper part of the base, where the board is attached, so it forms a perfect 90º angle.
 It might take some tries but the hardest part is finished.

-Adding the drill support: Now I must create a support for the drill.
+Adding the drill support: Now I must create a support for the drill press for $20.
 Since I might also use a high speed drill, I opted to use a general holder and some kind of screw to hold the tool in place regardless of its diameter.
 This part is kinda general, since some measurements might change due to the tool used.

 I cut the last piece of wood, then I made a hole though it.
 I’m not very proud of how that hole came out.
 A jeweler’s saw and thick wood don’t get along, but that’s easy to fix with sandpaper wrapped around a tube.
-The diameter of the hole is the diameter of the high speed drill since it’s the widest power tool I’ll be using.
+The diameter of the hole is the diameter of the high speed drill since it’s the widest power tool I’ll be using to my drill press for $20.

 The flat side (the side that hasn’t been cut) will be attached to the guide board.
 The other sides are sanded to remove the saw dents.
 I make a mark in the middle of each of them to make a hole for the screws to pass through.